 Local communities usually give new cultural meanings to foreign cultural products, which means that local communities do not passively accept the influence of foreign and global cultures.
 Apart from resistance, absorption is another main method.
 Generally speaking, foreign products and ideas will be incorporated into the local cultural framework and reinterpreted (Wassestrom, 2003).
-This coincides with Steger’s opinion which implies when western cultural products are transformed into local cultures, no one is going to be replaced.
+This coincides with the Steger’s opinion which implies when western cultural products are transformed into local cultures, no one is going to be replaced.
 In contrast, they will be integrated into the inherent cultural life.

 As Steger told, globalization has brought many great changes to the world such as giving development opportunities to developing countries.
 However, globalization has also been challenged in many ways.
 On the economic level, it is not as some people claim, everyone will benefit from this set of social processes.
 The so-called “free trade”, whether the profits generated are fairly distributed within and among countries remains unclear.
 What is more, global investors often use the fragile systems of finance and banking to make huge profits from emerging markets in developing countries.
 The Matthew effect brought about by the free market (the rich get richer, the poor get poorer) and global economic inequality have to make people question the idealized image of globalization.
 At the political level, the self-determination rights of nation-states are increasingly being influenced or even influenced by huge multinational corporations, and multinational corporations often have their own political forces behind them.
 In the post-colonial era, is colonization proceeding in a more concealed manner?
 On the cultural level, in the face of a strong Western culture, where should the local culture go?
 It is a test for people living in a weak culture.
 Should they embrace Western culture and deny local culture, or should they absorb and retain some?

 Although I don’t fully know the background knowledge which was stated by Steger, I will use China as an example to describe some of the phenomena.
-On the economic level, China’s economic growth has benefited from China’s reform and opening-up policy and the pushing of globalization.
-At the same time, the price is heavy.
+On the economic level, China’s economic growth has benefited from China’s reform and opening up policy and the pushing of globalization.
+At the same time the price is heavy.
 Economic development in many places is at the expense of the health of one or several generations.
-Western multinational corporations have just used the imperfect or corrupted supervision systems of developing countries to build many industrial factories that cause heavy pollution in China and other developing countries, such as textile and garment factories, paper factories, shoe factories, and etc. Driven by monetary benefits, the government and multinational corporations controlled the domestic economic trend.
+Western multinational corporations have just used the imperfect or corrupted supervision systems of developing countries to build many industrial factories that cause heavy pollution in China and other developing countries, such as textile and garment factories, paper factories, shoe factories, and etc. Driven by monetary benefits, the government and the multinational corporations controlled the domestic economic trend.
 The water pollution, air pollution, food pollution, soil pollution is already severe.
 Despite this, the government always reports good news and ignores the bad ones.

 Cultural globalization spreads consumerism, advocates consumption as the core, and establishes a set of life attitudes and values that are compatible with consumption and tends to pursue consumption as fashion which is also called “McWorld” (Barber, 1995).
-As fact stated in the book, the population of the United States is only 6% of the world, but it needs to consume 30-40% of the world’s natural resources.
+As the fact stated in the book, the population of the United States is only 6% of the world, but it needs to consume 30-40% of the world’s natural resources.
 By the influence of such consumerism, many people in China are unscrupulous in pursuit of benefits, even at the expense of consumers’ health.
-The 2008 Chinese milk scandal is a typical example of a food safety incident.
+The 2008 Chinese milk scandal is the typical example of a food safety incident.
 Meanwhile, by the time the world’s major luxury brands entered China, the gap between the rich and the poor became more visible.
 For a long time, China’s wealthy people were keen to buy luxury houses overseas.
 The luxury homes and cars in the distant western movies are no longer a dream.
 Some rich people are enjoying showing off their wealth.
 So that ordinary people are willing to spend money to organize a group to take pictures in places where the rich have stayed deliberately to create an atmosphere of showing off their wealth.

 Globalization has different impacts on different individuals, different groups, and different nations.
 What is certain is that globalization promotes economic development and integration, promotes cultural exchanges, and cultural identity.
-The western countries, which dominate globalization, have the obvious advantage.
+The west countries, which dominate globalization, have the obvious advantage.
 As a developing country under globalization, it is more crucial to find its own rules and make choices.
 Putting people first, protecting our natural resources can increase the benefits of globalization.
 Like Steger said in the end, from possibility to reality, it often takes the efforts of several generations, not overnight.

 Steger, M. B.(2003).
 Globalization: A very short introduction.
 London: Oxford University Press.